 Collecting Money from Bank Branches or Post Offices

-The Difficulties You Faced with Old Methods
+Difficulties Associated with Traditional Methods

-Explaining AePS Simply
+Explaining AePS in Simple Terms

-How AePS Works Using Your Fingerprint
+How AePS Works Utilizing Fingerprint Authentication

 The National Payments Corporation of India (NPCI) and AePS

-AePS vs Traditional Methods: A Clear Comparison for You
+AePS vs Traditional Methods: A Clear Comparison

 Convenience and Ease of Access